triggerspreventiontracking

 1. Stress

-Emotional stress is the single most frequently cited migraine trigger, reported by up to 70% of sufferers.
-The tension and anxiety that build during stressful periods often manifest physically once you finally relax—a phenomenon clinicians call the "let-down" or "weekend migraine" effect, where attacks cluster on Saturdays after a high-stress work week.
+Emotional stress is the single most frequently cited migraine trigger, reported by a large majority of sufferers (American Migraine Foundation).
+The tension and anxiety that build during stressful periods often manifest physically once you finally relax.
+Clinicians call this the "let-down" or "weekend migraine" effect, where attacks cluster on Saturdays after a high-stress work week.

 2. Hormonal Changes